elszczepano/expressjs-boilerplate/README.md

 ## Code components

 - `Router` - it is responsible for persisting application paths and routing the traffic to the proper code component.
-- `Handler` - a piece of code that is responsible for mapping input data to a format friendly for Controllers.
+- `Controller` - a piece of code that keeps the logic of the application.
-- `Controller` - a piece of code that keeps the business logic of the application.
+- `Repository` - handles sending queries to database.
-- `Repository` - handles sending queries to MySQL database.
+- `Driver` - abstraction that allows using various DB solutions without any changes on Repository level.

 ## Application diagram